pebble-examples/pebblekit-ios-tutorial-3/README.md

 Example project code for the PebbleKit iOS Tutorial (Part 3).

+The `starter` branch contains the starter project, to be completed by following the tutorial.
+The `master` branch contains the completed project.

 The tutorial content will be released soon.

 See [pebble-ios-sdk](https://github.com/pebble/pebble-ios-sdk) and the